The 7 Best National Down Payment Assistance Programs for Buyers

 - HUD has a great list of local homebuying programs

-Other options for low down payments
+What are other options for low down payments?

-These don’t technically qualify as DPAs because they’re standard loan programs, but it’s good to know your options!
+These don’t technically qualify as DPAs because they’re standard loan programs, but it’s good to know your options.

 Conventional loans

-There are also several conventional loan programs geared toward first-time and low income buyers, including Fannie Mae HomeReady and Freddie Mac HomeOne and Home Possible.
+With conventional loans, you can put down as little as 3%, provided you meet the eligibility requirements.
+There are also several conventional loan programs geared toward first-time and low-income buyers, including Fannie Mae HomeReady and Freddie Mac HomeOne and Home Possible.

 Minimum down payment required: 3% for qualified buyers